 My Top 10 Images of 2025

-2025 brought some really bright highs—and some days that asked a lot of me.
-I photographed dogs for my favorite kind of client (the “my dog is my whole personality” crowd—my people), plus a few big, pinch-me projects, including a custom installation for Boehringer Ingelheim at the Braves Turner Field dugout starring Ozzie Albies dogs and sessions with dogs like Ryder, the Dalmatian you may recognize from Instagram and TikTok.
-Behind the scenes, I lost my heart dog, Lira, and that grief changed the shape of my year.
-I also finally got a name for one of the health issues I’ve been battling—cyclic vomiting syndrome—and I’ve been learning how to live and work inside a new normal.
-The constant thread through all of it: showing up, making art, and photographing the dogs that make a house feel like home.
-Here are my Top 10 images of 2025—and the stories behind them.
+I photographed dogs for my favorite kind of client — the "my dog is my whole personality" crowd, my people — plus a few big, pinch-me projects, including a custom installation for Boehringer Ingelheim at the Braves Turner Field dugout starring Ozzie Albies dogs and sessions with dogs like Ryder, the Dalmatian you may recognize from Instagram and TikTok.

 Stoney & Sierra: Pugs on a Vintage Truck for Main Street Auto

-Main Street Auto, an Atlanta-based mechanic chain, hired me to photograph a calendar featuring dogs and cars—and I immediately said yes, because what could be more fun?
-Fun fact: I grew up hanging around the racetrack at Lanier Motor Speedway, where my dad and uncles raced stock cars.
-These days, my dad works with Bryson Lopez Racing as pit crew and rig driver for their Pro Trucks, Legend Cars, Pro Late Models, and Super Late Models… so this project felt weirdly full-circle.
+Fun fact: I grew up hanging around Lanier Motor Speedway, where my dad and uncles raced stock cars.
+These days, my dad works with Bryson Lopez Racing as pit crew and rig driver for their Pro Trucks and Super Late Models.
+This project felt weirdly full-circle.

 Five Black Labs on the Steps (Athens, GA)